python-can-define-radio/python-course/classroom_activities/ex_networking_basics.md

 - The server will wait to receive a message, and then will display it
 - The client will transmit a message.

-The server must be run first.
-If you've been using the VS Code "Run" button, I recommend that you instead use the terminal to run the programs directly, since the run button works strangely for cases when you're running two programs simultaneously.

 Name this "basic_net_server.py":

 ```python3